Date of Last Update: April 25, 2022

 The logic behind this case is that if an internet user has notice of a website’s terms, and the user nonetheless continues to access the website after having received notice of those terms, and the user continues to receive the benefit of the website, then the user will be bound by those terms as an enforceable contract.

-What the law should have done with this type of case, is develop an intellectual property regime related to public data.
-Instead, the law has developed an absurdly contrived regime where we pretend that someone can form a contract by sending them a cease-and-desist letter.
+What the law should have done with this type of case, is develop a kind of quesi-intellectual property regime related to data.
+Instead, the law has developed a regime where someone can form a contract by sending them a cease-and-desist letter.

 The problem is that the shift from property law to contract law takes the job of defining the Web site owner’s rights out the hands of the law and into the hands of the site owner.
 Property law may or may not prohibit a particular “intrusion” on a Web site, but it is the law that determines the answer to that question.
 The reason my “no-trespassing” sign is effective in the real world is not because there is any sort of agreement to abide by it, but because the law already protects my land against intrusion by another.
 If the sign read “no walking on the road outside my property,” no one would think of it as an enforceable agreement.
 If we make the conceptual leap to assuming that refusing to act in the way the site owner wants is also a breach of contract, it becomes the site owner rather than the law that determines what actions are forbidden.
 The law then enforces that private decision.
 One might like or dislike the vesting of such control in a site owner as a matter of policy, but doing so is an abandonment of the notion of assent.

-Now, in 2022, courts make this “conceptual leap” all the time.
+Now, in 2022, this “conceptual leap” is likely governing law in every jurisdiction in the country.

 The current regime of browsewrap contracts was laid out in the case, Nguyen v.
 Barnes & Noble, Inc., 763 F. 3d 1171, a 9th Circuit case from 2014.